 Among the options we offer for prostate cancer treatment are:

 Active surveillance (also referred to by some specialists as “watchful waiting” or “expectant management”) means a period of active observation, including periodic testing (such as PSA tests; digital rectal exam, or DRE; ultrasounds; and biopsies), and watching for symptoms to see if a cancer is growing.
 Active surveillance is often recommended for early stage prostate cancer that is determined to be small and contained within one area of the prostate (localized) and slow-growing.
 It may also be recommended for older prostate cancer patients or those with serious medical conditions for whom the risks of treatment may outweigh the possible benefits.

 Surgery for Prostate Cancer

 Radiation therapy, also known as radiotherapy, involves the use of high-energy beams to kill cancer cells and eliminate tumors.
-Under the leadership of Richard G. Stock, Chair of Mount Sinai’s Department of Radiation and a nationally recognized expert in prostate cancer and prostate brachytherapy, Mount Sinai provides the most refined radiation therapies available for prostate cancer, including intensity modulated radiation therapy (IMRT), Novalis-shaped beam radiosurgery, real-time ultrasound guided prostate seed implants (called brachytherapy) and Mammosite, all of which allow for meticulously targeting the tumor while achieving maximal sparing of normal tissues.
+Under the leadership of Richard G. Stock, MD, of Mount Sinai’s Department of Radiation and a nationally recognized expert in prostate cancer and prostate brachytherapy, Mount Sinai provides the most refined radiation therapies available for prostate cancer, including intensity modulated radiation therapy (IMRT), Novalis shaped beam radiosurgery, real-time ultrasound guided prostate seed implants (called brachytherapy) and Mammosite – all of which allow for meticulously targeting the tumor while achieving maximal sparing of normal tissues.